 Human conversation is invaluable because when you’re exploring a topic, it’s easy to form misconceptions—and not to know what it is that you don’t know.

 A real, live person can point out where you’ve gone astray.
 Lay out your preconceptions and let the expert correct you.

 Look for journals and journal articles using Google Scholar.

 Even if you’re not prepared to dig deep into the journal articles themselves, often a scan of study titles can give you an idea of how a subject is addressed by experts, which can enable further searches.

 Also, try searching with the terms “review” or “meta-analysis” to find studies that combine large bodies of research.

 One final note: When you’re searching for information, Wikipedia often comes up first.
 However helpful the website, it should never be treated as a primary source.
 Though, its footnotes, which are often links, are actually a great way to find articles and studies that you can rely upon.

-Bottom Line: It Pays To Start Being Skeptical
+The Bottom Line: It Pays to Start Being Skeptical

 What kind of information should you start to check?
 All of it!